dchowitz/slire/README.md

 Returns the number of entities that match the provided specification.
 Like `count`, the repository automatically applies scope filtering and soft delete exclusion.
 This method works with the same specification objects used by `findBySpec`, enabling consistent query logic across find and count operations.
 Returns 0 if no matching entities are found.

+### stripSystemFields

+`stripSystemFields<U>(entity: U): Omit<U, '_id'>`

+Helper method that removes system-managed fields from an entity object, making it ready for `create` or `upsert` operations.
+Strips exactly the fields configured for this repository instance (timestamps, version, soft delete) while preserving the `id` field needed for upsert operations.
+See the MongoDB-specific implementation section for detailed usage examples and behavior.

 ## MongoDB Implementation

 The MongoDB implementation provides additional functionality beyond the core SmartRepo interface.
 This includes the factory function for creating repositories, transaction support methods, and helper functions that enable direct MongoDB operations while maintaining the repository's consistency rules and scoping behavior.
 These MongoDB-specific features are essential for advanced use cases where the generic interface isn't sufficient, but you still want the benefits of automatic scope filtering, timestamps, and other repository features.